-Again, if you are lucky enough to receive feedback and direction from your school, you have your marching orders.
+Again, if you are lucky enough to receive feedback and direction from your waitlisting school, you have your marching orders.
 Follow them.
-Simple and straightforward.
-While following these instructions, also provide information about new achievements, fit, etc. so that you are handling all possibilities.
+This is simple and straightforward.
+While following these instructions, also provide information about new achievements, fit, and so on to ensure that you are handling all possibilities.

-However, if you don’t receive any guidance – much more common – then you must do your own assessment.
-You will probably determine that a combination of the three factors mentioned above contributed to your waitlist status.
+However, if you don’t receive any guidance – which is much, much more common – then you must do your own assessment (or ask for our assistance).
+You need to assess what combination of the three listed factors contributed to your waitlist status.

 Weaknesses in your profile

-If you believe that your work experience or extracurricular activities are qualitatively less than compelling, you need to highlight recent activities that will change that perception.
+If you believe that your extracurricular activities are qualitatively less than compelling, you need to highlight recent activities that will change that perception.
 You can also coach your fan club to highlight achievements that counter any perception of weakness.

 Problems in execution

-If your stats and work experience are competitive, look at your essays, recommendations, and resume.
-They may have kept you from receiving the acceptance notification, and now is the time to address any problems.
-If you failed to clarify your goals or your reasons for wanting to attend the program or your ability to work in teams, the waitlist gives you a second chance.
+If your stats and volunteer/work experience are competitive, look at your essays, recommendations, and resume.
+They might have kept you from receiving an acceptance notification, and now is the time to fix any problems in these areas.
+If you failed to clarify your reasons for wanting to go into medicine or for seeking acceptance to this particular program, the waitlist gives you a second chance to do so.
 Grab it.
-Certainly, for SMULM schools, make sure the reader of your waitlist correspondence knows exactly why you would attend this school and how it will help you achieve your goals.
+Certainly for SMULM schools, make sure the reader of your waitlist correspondence knows exactly why you would attend the school and how it will help you achieve your goals.

-Finally, in those situations where you are confident you are competitive and your application presented you well but you are a member of an overrepresented group, realize that the school simply cannot admit all those like you and have a diverse student body.
+Finally, if you are confident that you are competitive and your application presented you well, but you are a member of an overrepresented group in medicine, realize that the school simply cannot admit every applicant like you and end up with a diverse student body.
 You should stress your high level of achievement and interest in the program.
 If you have unusual experiences, hobbies, or interests that you neglected to mention, let the school know about them so that you can earn a few diversity points.

-Mistake #7: Complain to the school about the agony of being waitlisted
+Mistake #7: Complaining to the school about the agony of being waitlisted

-Don’t wax eloquent about the pain and shock of being waitlisted; the agony of a pseudo-rejection; the embarrassment of telling your friends and colleagues.
-And for heaven’s sake, don’t even think for a second that the adcom made an incredibly stupid, unthinkable mistake because you’re God’s gift to the business world!
+Don’t wax eloquent about the pain and shock of being waitlisted, the agony of a pseudo-rejection, or the embarrassment of telling your friends and colleagues.
+And for heaven’s sake, don’t even think for a second that the adcom made an incredibly stupid, unthinkable mistake because you’re God’s gift to the medical community!

 Right move: Thank the adcom for its continued consideration.

 Period.
 End of story.
 Move on.
-Discuss your qualifications, fit, etc.
+Discuss your qualifications, fit, and so on instead.

-Mistake #8: Provide hyperbolic apologies for weaknesses or mistakes
+Mistake #8: Providing hyperbolic apologies for weaknesses or mistakes

 Why bother with an exaggerated apology?
 All that overblown apology will do is shine a spotlight on your flaws and failings.
-That’s what your abject apology will do… And take a lot more time to do it too.

 Right move: Stress the positive.

-I have encouraged you throughout this guide to address weaknesses in your profile.
+I have encouraged you throughout this blog post to address weaknesses in your profile.
 At the same time, you don’t want to draw undue attention to those imperfections.
 Am I contradicting myself?
-No. You need both to address weaknesses and stress strengths – without highlighting the negative.
+No. You need to address weaknesses and stress strengths – without emphasizing the negative.

-For example, if you scored below the 80th percentile on the quant section of the GMAT or GRE and have a liberal arts background, and took the minimum premed requirements in college, earning a 3.2 in those classes, don’t start apologizing for your weak quant skills.
-Without mentioning the score or lack of college-level math, say that you have enrolled in a calculus class to prepare for business school.
-Oh, and by the way, for the same reasons, last fall you took accounting and just found out that you earned an A.
+For example, if you scored 125 on the biology section of the MCAT, have a liberal arts background, and took the minimum premed requirements in college, earning a 3.2 in those classes, don’t start apologizing for your “weak” science foundation.
+Without mentioning the MCAT score or your mediocre performance in undergrad science courses, say that you have enrolled in a genetics class to prepare for medical school.
+Oh, and for the same reasons, you retook organic chemistry last fall and just found out that you earned an A.

 If for some reason you must refer to a negative, don’t exaggerate it.
-I recently read an essay where the applicant went on and on about his “dismal grades” and “dreadful performance.”
+I recently read an essay in which the applicant went on and on about his “dismal grades” and “dreadful performance.”
 This is not the place for inflated language.
 Minimalism, please.
 Similarly, don’t refer to your “lengthy absence from volunteering.”
 If you must refer to an “absence,” limit it to that word alone, or better yet, simply tell the adcom that you just started volunteering or shadowing a physician – or anything else without reference to the gap and the negative.

-If you think your waitlisting schools will be impressed by the fact that you have other offers or suitors, you are making a big, big mistake.
+If you think you can impress your waitlisting schools by telling them that you have other offers or suitors, you are sorely mistaken.
 Such a tactic can backfire completely.

-If schools hear you have been accepted at School A, they may become concerned that you would prefer School A, which means that accepting you could hurt School B’s yield.
-Alternatively, they might believe that their school is better ranked or more desirable for any number of reasons and resent your ploy as an unwelcome pressure tactic showing a lack of judgment.
+If School B hears that you have been accepted at School A, the School B adcom might become concerned that you would prefer School A, which means that accepting you could hurt School B’s yield.
+Alternatively, they might believe that their school is higher ranked or more desirable for any number of reasons and resent your ploy as an unwelcome pressure tactic showing a lack of judgment.
 Again, trying to play one school off another is completely counterproductive.

 Right move: Only inform your waitlisting school of other acceptances if you are at a point where you will remove your name from the list if you don’t receive an acceptance.*

-When time has passed and you have reached a point of no return, or close to it, you have nothing to lose by approaching the school, and some will actually appreciate your contacting them.
-You have made your best effort and time has marched on.
+When time has passed and you have reached a point of no return, or are close to it, you have nothing to lose by approaching the school.
+You have made your best effort, and time has marched on.
 You must commit to one school or the other.

-Because you will accept the offer of admission at the other school if you don’t hear positively from the waitlisting school and would prefer to attend the latter, contact the admissions office.
-With humility and modesty explain your situation.
+Because you will accept the offer of admission at the first school if you don’t hear positively from the second/waitlisting school and would prefer to attend the latter, contact the admissions office.
+With humility and modesty, explain your situation.
 Ask the human being on the other end of the line if they can help you.

-The adcom member may say, “I’m sorry.
+The adcom member might say, “I’m sorry.
 I appreciate your situation, but we don’t have a spot for you now and won’t be evaluating the waitlist again for another two weeks.”
-If that’s the case, thank them for their time and attend the other school.
+If that’s the case, thank them for their time, and accept the offer to attend the other school.

-On the other hand, the adcom member may say, “We met this morning and you’re in!”
+On the other hand, the adcom member might say, “We met this morning, and you’re in!”
 Or, “We are meeting this afternoon.
 Can I call you after we meet?”
 In this case, your phone call paid off.

-* If the school asks you directly if you have been waitlisted or accepted at other schools, answer the question honestly.
+* If the school asks you directly whether you have been waitlisted or accepted at other schools, answer the question honestly.

-Now that we’ve reviewed the nine waitlist makes, let’s take a moment to go through the nine right things for waitlisted business school applicants to do:
+Now that we’ve reviewed the nine waitlist mistakes, let’s take a moment to review the nine things you should do as a waitlisted med school applicant:

-- Follow the directions contained in the correspondence telling you that you are waitlisted.
-If the school says “Jump!” you should ask “How high?”
+- Follow the directions contained in the correspondence telling you that you have been waitlisted.
+If the school says, “Jump!” you should ask, “How high?”

-- Convince the schools you are a new and improved applicant.
+- Convince the schools that you are a new and improved applicant.

 - Reinforce the idea that this is the best school for you to achieve your goals.